staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

    [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fstaerk-ha-addons%2Faddon-technitium-dns)

 2. Find the "Technitium DNS Server" add-on in the add-on store.
-3. Click install to download the add-on.
+3. Click "Install" to download the add-on.
-4. Click Start to start the add-on.
+4. Click "Start" to start the add-on.
 5. Check the logs of the add-on to see if everything went well.
+6. Click "Open Web Ui" and login.

 > [!NOTE]
 > When accessing the web interface for the first time, use these credentials: